codelerity/netbeans-installers/README.md

 the bundled software.
 Please make sure you're familiar with all terms before downloading.
 Apache NetBeans is provided under the terms of the [Apache Software License](https://github.com/apache/netbeans/blob/master/LICENSE).
-Some of the packages include a build of OpenJDK - [Azul Zulu](https://www.azul.com/downloads/) for x86_64, and [BellSoft Liberica](https://bell-sw.com/pages/downloads/) for Arm.
+Some of the packages include an [Azul Zulu](https://www.azul.com/downloads/) build of OpenJDK.
 Please see terms and licenses linked for the relevant JDK.

 Apache, Apache NetBeans and the Apache NetBeans logo are trademarks or registered trademarks of the Apache Software Foundation.
-Azul and Azul Zulu are trademarks or registered trademarks of Azul Systems, Inc. BellSoft and Liberica are trademarks or registered trademarks of BellSoft Ltd. Java and OpenJDK are registered trademarks of Oracle and/or its affiliates.
+Azul and Azul Zulu are trademarks or registered trademarks of Azul Systems, Inc. Java and OpenJDK are registered trademarks of Oracle and/or its affiliates.
 All other trademarks are the property of their respective holders and used here only for identification purposes.